-On my last day in Krakow, I made my way to Pod Tęmida to try out one of these famous milk bars firsthand.
+On my last day in Kraków, I made my way to Pod Tęmida to try out one of these famous milk bars firsthand.
 The one I chose must have been very popular in the area because the line was almost out the door!
 However, the staff was fast and the line passed very quickly.
-I decided to try out fried polish pancakes (or placki ziemniaczane) with pork goulash which were very tasty and extremely cheap.
+I decided to try out fried polish pancakes (or placki ziemniaczane) with pork goulash.
+They were very tasty and extremely cheap.

 Go to the spa

 When I saw the massage prices in Kraków…I couldn’t resist a trip to the spa.
 Before hopping on my flight back to Italy, I made a pit stop at May Thai Massage in Old Town.
 I got a 90 minute classic Thai massage for only 150 PLN, that’s about €35!
 The spa was beautiful and my masseuse was incredibly talented.